andres-erbsen/dename-writeup/dename.md

 nil change to it.
-The possibility of a profile expiring complicates the situation because then somebody else may claim the name, but the old profile still fits the criteria of being accepted by all servers -- this is the main motivation for freshness assertions \ref{freshness}.
+The possibility of a profile expiring complicates the situation because then somebody else may claim the name, but the old profile still fits the criteria of being accepted by all servers -- this is the main motivation for freshness assertions (section \ref{freshness}).
 It is, of course, possible to have names not expire, but by our best judgment doing so would seriously hamper the usability of the system when the space due to more and more names pointing to profiles with lost keys.